The

 Romania into World War II on the side of the Axis powers.
 However,

-the dual leadership of Sima and Antonescu
+the dual leadership of Sima and Antonescu was imperfect, since

-January of 1941, Antonescu prepared a
+In January of 1941, Antonescu prepared a personal meeting with

-without notifying Sima or any other
+Adolf Hitler without notifying Sima or any other Legionary leaders

-being unable to participate) and left for Berlin on January 13th.
-Antonescu
+(which resulted in Sima being unable to participate) and left for

-discussed with Hitler the possibility of a war with the Soviet
+possibility of a war with the Soviet Union and the conditions for

-war.
+Romania’s participation in that war.
 Antonescu argued that the

 in fighting the U.S.S.R., Germany must remain neutral in the event

-of a conflict between him (Antonescu)
+of a conflict between him (Antonescu) and the Legionary Movement.

 General

-Antonescu in a few days then prepared
+Antonescu in a few days then prepared a coup d’etat

-military members, and are of questionable use in war.
-Antonescu
+engaging in scuffles with military members, and of questionable

-then took various anti-Legionary actions,
+use in war.
+Antonescu then took various anti-Legionary actions,

 including removing various prominent Legionaries from government